 checkmark

-Utilities’ industrial end-users can achieve significant reductions in energy consumption without the cost of major capital upgrades by participating in Strategic Energy Management, or SEM.
-The Energy Smart Industrial (ESI) program offers two different approaches to SEM:
+Industrial facilities can achieve significant reductions in energy consumption without the cost of major capital upgrades by participating in Strategic Energy Management (SEM).
+Energy Smart Industrial (ESI) offers two different approaches to SEM:

 • Peer, cohort-driven, and